tutrilla/startup/README.md

 - Eliminated local storage and added on the database for getting and storing language requests

 - It successfully stores the data into MongoDB

+## Startup Login Deliverable

+For this deliverable, I added the login functionality

+- You can create a new user from the home page (will remove later as management systems have credentials provided from an authenticated user)

+- Supports existing user authentication

+- Stores user credentials in MongoDB in a secure fashion

+- Restricts functionality based on authentication

 ## Midterm Study Guide